 The regulator thinks so.
-The fair value accounting of alternative investments, of which unlisted infrastructure is one category, is now a clear point of focus.
-The US Securities and Exchange Commission (SEC) in particular has increasingly been taking action against alternative asset managers with respect to:
+The fair-value accounting of alternative investments, of which unlisted infrastructure is one category, is now a clear point of focus.
+The U.S. Securities and Exchange Commission (SEC) in particular has increasingly been taking action against alternative investment managers (AIM) with respect to:

-- Valuation methodologies that are not in line with basic fair value accounting principles and rules; - Conflicts of interest between managers and valuers; - Inadequate choice of discount rates in discounted cash flow (DCF) models; - Not using potential credit and corporate events in the valuation of debt securities; and - The misrepresentation of valuation methodologies in marketing material.
-Likewise, the European Union's Alternative Investment Fund Managers Directive (AIFMD), which has been transposed into EU member state law since 2013, requires alternative asset managers to put in place an independent valuation process (article 19) ensuring a "sufficient degree of objectivity" and, in the case of illiquid securities, detailed and documented procedures including the data sources used to compute fair values.
+- valuation methodologies that are not in line with basic fair-value accounting principles and rules; - conflicts of interests between managers and valuers; - inadequate choice of discount rates in discounted-cash-flow (DCF) models; - not using potential credit and corporate events in the valuation of debt securities; and - the misrepresentation of valuation methodologies in marketing material.

+Likewise, the European Union's Alternative Investment Fund Managers Directive (AIFMD), which has been transposed into EU member-state law since 2013, requires AIMs to put in place an independent valuation process (article 19) ensuring a "sufficient degree of objectivity" and, in the case of illiquid securities, detailed and documented procedures including the data sources used to compute fair values.

 Other regulatory trends increasingly require the measurement of fair value in private infrastructure investments.
-For instance, held-to-maturity loans held by banks regulated by the Financial Accounting Standards Board (FASB), of which infrastructure project finance loans are a subset, and that are "other than temporarily impaired" have to be written down to their fair value - that is, losses must be booked at their fair value.
+For instance, held-to-maturity loans held by banks regulated by the FASB, of which infrastructure-project-finance loans are a subset, and that are "other than temporarily impaired," have to be written down to their fair value - that is, losses must be booked at their fair value.